 Lovely Licky Lani Lulu

 As soon as we met, she crawled straight onto my lap, licked my nose and curled up.
-It was love and we called her Lani, the Hawai’ian word for ‘heaven’ or the sky.
+It was love and we called her Lani, the Hawai’ian word for ‘heaven’ or ‘the sky.’
 Despite her ‘butter wouldn’t melt’ looks, Lani is a minx!
 She LOVES Rosie, dangling off Rosie’s beard and assaulting her regularly with the bionic tongue, much to Rosie’s mild annoyance (mild annoyance is as cross as Rosie ever gets!)
 She deploys frequent stealth attacks on Ruby, even while Ruby is really busy doing her job and if you’re ever looking for that pair of socks or your undies, Lani will be diligently shredding them for you.
-She instinctively KNOWS that humans prefer to have fang holes in their pants.
+She instinctively KNOWS that humans prefer lots of fang holes in their pants.

 Lani is a pocket rocket who never tires.
 She goes everywhere at full throttle like Billy Whizz and while the other pups sleep, she remains wide awake and constantly monitors what is going on through the windows.
 She is prone to long-term disappearing acts in search of ducks or squirrels; it is all about the thrill of the chase.
 She is a roller, so however often we wash her, my dog halo (she sleeps curled around my head!) is frequently suffused with a faint aura of dung.
 She pretends that she is not very bright to get away with stuff, but has a few tricks up her sleeve.
 For example, she knows that a quick bark from a distance gets everyone off the sofa so that she can wander back to pick her preferred spot at leisure.
 She has recently transferred this skill to the manipulation of humans.
 She scratches at the door, pretending that she needs to go out in the middle of the night.
 When I blearily switch on the light and start to dress, she is straight back on the bed and curled up tight, right in the middle of my pillow!